10th World Science Fiction Convention

-The 10th World Science Fiction Convention (Worldcon), also known unofficially as Chicon II, was held on the Labor Day weekend, 30 August–1 September 1952, at the Morrison Hotel in Chicago, Illinois, United States.
+The 10th World Science Fiction Convention, or the tenth instance of Worldcon, was held on the Labor Day weekend, 30 August – 1 September 1952, at the Morrison Hotel in Chicago, and was chaired by Julian May.

-The convention chair was Julian C. May (later also known as Judy Dikty).

 Participants

 For years this Worldcon held the record for the largest attendance at any early science fiction convention, with 870 registered attendees, a figure which was not surpassed by another Worldcon until 1967 for NyCon 3 in New York City.
 By way of comparison, the previous year's Worldcon, the Nolacon in New Orleans, had an attendance of approximately 190.